Eclipse-SDV-Hackathon-Chapter-Two/challenge-maestro/README.md

 Please refer to [this document](./eclipse-symphony/README.md) for instructions on running this scenario.

+You can also refers to our [YouTube paylist](https://www.youtube.com/playlist?list=PL1Gb3CbZUUEpCs1C3NUnZYoZ_tyWVOm-r) for video tutorials.

 ### Other Sample Scenarios
 - [Smart Trailer](./scenarios/smart_trailer_use_case/README.md)
 - Leverage OpenAI to enhance the vehicle’s user experience.
 You could develop an application that uses OpenAI’s GPT model to power an in-vehicle virtual assistant.